 What is Gestalt Psychology?

-The word gestalt originates from German and is being used to talk about the way something is put together, often translated into English as the “form”, “shape” or unified whole.
+The word gestalt originates from German and is being used to talk about the way something is put together.
+Often it is translated into English as the “form”, “shape” or unified whole.

 Gestalt psychology can be defined as a school of thought that emerged in the early twenties and believes that the whole of an object or a scene is greater and more important than its components.

-Through Gestalt psychology, we are encouraged to see and treat the mind and behavior as a whole.
+Through this concept, we are encouraged to see and treat the mind and behavior as a whole.
+Gestalt states that the whole is greater than the sum of its parts.
 This approach creates clarity in chaos by helping to unify separate parts of information and to look for patterns.

 Who is the founder of Gestalt Psychology?